-Two types of Paraffin Inverter Heater are available, The Electronic Version which requires an Electricity supply and works like a blown air space heater, as it uses an electric fan to blow the heat out of the heater.
-However the fan draws very little current in operation (around 22 watts) so it could easily be run for a few days from a suitably sized 12v-240v Mains Inverter connected to a 12v leisure battery or a typical Electricity Hook Up.
+Two types of Paraffin Inverter Heater are available, a fan assisted version which requires an Electricity supply and works like a fan heater, as it uses an electric fan to blow the heat out of the heater.
+However the fan draws very little current in operation (around 16 – 22 watts) so it could easily be run for a few days from a suitably sized 12v-240v Mains Inverter connected to a 12v leisure battery or a typical Electricity Hook Up.

-If no Electricity Supply is available then there are modern wick based heaters which produce radiant heat, and works like a traditional electric fire, but requires no electricity as it uses a wick based system and runs from Paraffin / Kerosene.
+If no Electricity Supply is available then there are modern wick based heaters which produce radiant heat, and work like a traditional electric or gas fire, but require no electricity as it uses a wick based system and runs from Paraffin / Kerosene.
 Both types are very economical and thanks to modern Japanese safety features – no external flue is required and they remain very safe, and unlike the older paraffin heaters and LPG bottled fires, they don’t emit any moisture or fumes and will not cause condensation or damp problems with long term use.
 Whilst these heaters recommend the use of expensive pre-packaged odourless paraffin the Electronic Inverter Heater version is wickless and seems to happily work on cheap domestic home heating oil (28 second Kerosene) and several readers have commented their success in doing so.

 Paraffin Inverter Heaters cost around 60% less to run than the equivalent externally flued LPG gas fire or warm air heating, and 45% less than the metered Electricity from site hook ups, making them the cheaper option for those who use their vans on a regular basis or who tour during colder months, and enabling the heater to pay for itself from the savings they make in energy or fuel very quickly.